Lifetime cover

 Third Party Liability - The first £250 of property damage claim

-No, we cannot provide cover for pets that are used for breeding.
+No, sorry - we cannot provide cover for pets that are used for breeding.
 There are special policies for their specific risks, and we suggest you speak to your vet or local insurance broker for help finding suitable cover.

 We offer a choice of three annual benefit levels.
 You can insure up to the chosen limit each year and provided that we are able to offer renewal and you renew without a gap in cover the benefit will be reinstated for the next period of insurance.
 This means that you can claim for chronic or ongoing conditions such as arthritis, diabetes, heart or skin conditions whilst the policy remains in force.